-Today, the amateur experimenter's workshop requires a variety of test equipment to successfully build circuits at home and get them working to a reasonable level.
-Either homebrew or surplus commercial test gear will do in most cases.
+Today, the amateur experimenter's workshop can benefit from a variety of moderately priced test equipment manufactured in China.
+This allows us to successfully build circuits at home and get them working to a reasonable level.
 In recent years I've had regular access to commercial test equipment, in particular, a General Dynamics R8000B Communications Analyser which I used at my work place.
 It's an all-in-one piece of equipment with an expensive price tag.
-As I no longer have regular access to it, a Siglent SSA3021X-TG Spectrum Analyser with an internal tracking generator purchased.
+As I no longer have regular access to it, a Siglent SSA3021X-TG Spectrum Analyser with an internal tracking generator was purchased.
 It's a welcome addition to the test bench and quite easy to use.
 It's not a professional class piece of test equipment but intended more for the hobbyist.
-It's nice to be able to visualise the output of a transmitter or a filter's response etc. and know that all is well with a circuit and that it is working as intended.
+It's nice to be still able to visualise the output of a transmitter or a filter's response etc. and know that all is well with a circuit and that it is working as intended.
 It compliments some other test gear I have acquired in recent times.

 In years gone by, and without access to suitable test gear, I've not been confident enough to build anything too complex.
 Over the last couple of years however, I've been playing "catch-up" in the homebrew radio area and really enjoying the challenges and feeling of satisfaction when a project is completed and works as intended.